How Chocolate Easter eggs Can Harm Your Teeth?

 As a matter of fact, chocolate Easter eggs are heavily loaded with sugar.
 The decay-causing bacteria act on sugar or any refined carbohydrate and produce acid which in turn weakens the teeth surfaces through the process of demineralization.
 Demineralized teeth tend to develop cavities later on.

 Apart from posing dental problems, high content of sugar can have deleterious effects on the development of the bones in children as well.
-This can cause permanent alterations in the structure of their body.
+This can cause permanent alterations in the structure of their body. so, in such case visit to pediatric dentistry near me UK.

 Can I have chocolate Easter eggs without damaging my teeth?